vdclab/vdclab-wiki/phylogeny/tools/IQ-TREE.md

 {.links-list}

 ## Notes from Users

 - Downloadable version and online version.
 - Lots of option to play with.
+- Active development of new features and correction of bug

 ## Ease of use